 We first explain the context of the Innovation Seminars in which these practices were embedded.
 The Research and Innovation Department organized these seminars approximately every three to four months at 5:00 PM, thereby signaling that innovation 'occurred' outside regular hours.
-This Department invited a varied audience to the seminars from the Healthcare Innovation Office, the Marketing and Communications Unit, the Research and Innovation Department, the IT Department, physicians, the university of applied sciences, universities, healthcare networks, and other regional hospitals.
+This Department invited a varied audience to the seminars from the Healthcare Innovation Office, the Marketing and Communications Unit, the Research and Innovation Department, the IT Department, physicians, the university The role of project and portfolio management practices in public service innovation of applied sciences, universities, healthcare networks, and other regional hospitals.
 This varied audience was brought together to create social interactions.
 Professionals in the audience of the Innovation Seminars had diverse backgrounds and each their own experience with exploration or exploitation.
 Bringing these professionals together created cross-fertilization.